Help! I’m hearing voices

-In pop culture if a movie character hears voices they’re usually seen as mentally unstable, dangerous, laughable and avoided at all costs.
-Depictions of hearing voices on the silver screen have done nothing to help people who cope with hearing voices on a daily basis.
+In pop culture if a movie character sees or hears things others don’t they’re usually seen as mentally unstable, dangerous, laughable and avoided at all costs.
+Depictions of hearing voices on the silver screen haven’t helped those who cope with the issue on a daily basis.

-In reality hearing voices is pretty common in young people and can happen for a number of reasons beyond having mental health problems.
+In reality hearing or seeing things that aren’t there is pretty common in young people and can happen for a number of reasons beyond having mental health problems.

 What does it mean to hear voices?

 Simply, it means hearing voices, seeing visions or sensing things that other people around you don’t see, hear or notice.
-If you have similar experiences you’re not alone as Eve Mundy from Voice Collective, an organisation that supports young people who hear voices, explains: “Almost 1 in 10 young people under 19 hear voices, which means it’s almost as common as having dyslexia or asthma.”
+If you have similar experiences you’re not alone as Eve Mundy from Voice Collective, an organisation that supports young people with similar conditions, explains: “Almost 1 in 10 young people under 19 hear voices, which means it’s almost as common as having dyslexia or asthma.”

-You might be freaking out if you’re hearing voices but this could be happening for a number of reasons.
+You might be freaking out if this is happening to you but it could be for a number of reasons.
 Those include:

-- Experienced a traumatic or life changing event
+- You experienced a traumatic or life changing event

 - Drugs or alcohol